Governor of New South Wales: Symbols and protocol

-As the personal representative of the monarch, the governor follows only the sovereign in the NSW order of precedence.
-The incumbent governor is entitled to use the style of His or Her Excellency, while in office.
-On 28 November 2013 the premier of NSW announced that the Queen had given approval for the title of "The Honourable" to be accorded to the governors and former governors of New South Wales.
+The Governor is listed second in New South Wales' table of precedence, behind the Governor-General.
+The incumbent Governor is entitled to use the style of His or Her Excellency, while in office.
+On 28 November 2013 the Premier of NSW announced that the Queen had given approval for the title of "The Honourable" to be accorded to the governors and former Governors of New South Wales.
 Upon installation, the governor serves as a Deputy Prior of the Most Venerable Order of the Hospital of Saint John of Jerusalem in Australia and is also traditionally invested as either a Knight or Dame of Justice or Grace of the Order.
-It is also customary that the governor is made a Companion of the Order of Australia, though this is not necessarily automatic.
+It is also customary that the Governor is made a Companion of the Order of Australia, though this is not necessarily automatic.
+The use by the Governor of an elaborate uniform, comprising a plain blue tailcoat, scarlet collar and cuffs (embroidered in silver), silver epaulettes, and a plumed bicorne hat, fell out of use with the appointment of the first Australian-born Governor, Sir John Northcott, in 1946.